Winspace OrangeSeal rider tests positive - Canadian Cycling Magazine

 Winspace OrangeSeal rider tests positive

-An earlier report said the rider rode in the TdFF.
-This was incorrect and we regret the error.

-Winspace OrangeSeal has confirmed that rider Aurela Nerlo tested positive for the banned substance LGD-4033.
+Winspace OrangeSeal has confirmed that Polish rider Aurela Nerlo has tested positive for the banned substance LGD-4033.

 “Out of respect for Aurela Nerlo and the ongoing procedure, we will refrain from further comment until the investigation is complete,” the statement read in French.

-Note: Correction: An earlier report said the rider competed in the Tour de France Femmes.
-This was incorrect.
-Although the team raced the Tour, Nerlo did not.
-We regret the error.